Marion Dorn

-Marion Victoria Dorn also known as Marion Dorn Kauffer (born in Menlo Park, California on December 25, 1896—died in Tangier, Morocco on January 28, 1964) was a textile designer primarily in the form of wall hangings, carpeting and rugs, however she is also known to have produced wallpaper, graphics, and illustrations.
+Marion Victoria Dorn also known as Marion Dorn Kauffer (born in Menlo Park, California on December 25, 1896—died in Tangier, Morocco on January 28, 1964) was an American textile designer primarily in the form of wall hangings, carpeting and rugs, however she is also known to have produced wallpaper, graphics, and illustrations.
 Known for her significant contributions to modern British interiors in particular for her 'sculpted' carpets, she contributed to some of the best-known interiors of the time including the Savoy Hotel, Claridges, the Orion and the Queen Mary.
 In the late 1930s and early 1940s she created moquette fabric designs for use in London Transport passenger vehicles.

 Early life

 Marion Victoria Dorn's parents were Diodemus Socrates Dorn (1860–1913), a lawyer, and Camille Johnson (1870–1932); she was one of five children.
 From 1912 to 1916 she was educated at Stanford University, graduating with a bachelor of arts in graphic arts.

 She moved to San Francisco and shared a studio in Russian Hill, with her former tutor, the artist Henry Varnum Poor.
 They were married from July 1919 to October 1923.
 In 1919 Poor and Dorn moved to New City, and Dorn gained notice as a designer of batiks.

 In Paris in 1923 she met the poster designer Edward McKnight Kauffer (1890–1954), and subsequently resided with him in London from late 1923 to July 1940.
 They married in 1950 and lived in New York until his death in 1954.